-- The information about the materials the device itself and its packaging are composed of,
+- Information about the materials the device itself and its packaging are composed of,

-- The marketing history of the device, covering the information about other countries where the device in question has been already placed on the market, together with the accumulated and summarized information about adverse events and corrective or preventive actions taken by the manufacturer.
+- The marketing history of the device, including information about other countries where the device in question has been already placed on the market, along with accumulated and summarized information about adverse events and corrective or preventive actions taken by the manufacturer.

 At the same time, for low-risk medical devices, the manufacturer is not obliged to provide the information about the validity of the marketing authorization issued in the country of origin.

 The authorization requested by the manufacturer could be issued providing that: